-HMRC have launched an online forum where individuals, businesses and employers can post questions on a range of tax topics for HMRC to answer.
+HMRC also have an online forum where individuals, businesses and employers can post questions on a range of tax topics for HMRC to answer.
 Our news article: Ask HMRC questions about tax in their new online forum gives some guidance on how to use the service.

 With more and more government information and services moving online, it is important to understand how to protect your equipment and your personal details and information from theft, loss, attack or damage.
 See our separate page Protecting yourself online for more information.

 Do HMRC use email?

 While email communication for the general population is limited, HMRC say that they offer email communication as a reasonable adjustment to disabled customers who require it.
 Often, however, taxpayers prefer not to do this when they are made aware that that this is not a secure method of communication, open to hacking and that HMRC are limited in what information can be included in an e-mail.

 You should be aware that scammers often pretend to be HMRC to try and get money out of people.
 You should therefore be on the lookout for fake emails, texts, phone calls and so on purporting to be from HMRC.

 HMRC have issued examples of ‘phishing’ emails, letters, text messages, and bogus calls used by fraudsters to get your personal information.

 We tell you more about different kinds of online scams on our page protecting yourself online.

 Extra help to use HMRC’s online services